Terraform the Hard Way

 Encode operator playbooks for everyone else

 The people who use what you've provisioned aren't all running terraform plan.
-The Kubernetes admin needs to refresh a kubeconfig and kubectl exec into a pod.
-The app developer needs to log into the registry and push an image.
-The on-call needs to roll a credential at 3 a.m.
+Somebody has to write secrets into Secrets Manager once the database is up.
+Somebody has to set parameters in Parameter Store that the app reads on boot.
+Somebody has to upload an artifact to the S3 bucket the app consumes.
+Somebody has to roll a credential at 3 a.m.
+The boring everyday work that sits between "infrastructure exists" and "the app uses it."
 You'll write down the commands they run — the playbooks — and that's a piece of the platform too.

 Where do those playbooks live, though?
 Makefiles are convenient until you need to pass arguments cleanly, which Make doesn't do well.
 Justfiles handle arguments better. go-task is solid.
 Plain shell scripts only behave consistently across Mac, Linux, and Windows if you're disciplined about POSIX — and the moment somebody on Windows joins the team, that discipline breaks.
-And there we have it: whichever you pick, it's one more tool to add to the stack — one more binary to install on every laptop and every runner, one more set of conventions to teach, one more thing to keep current.
+Whichever you pick is one more binary to install on every laptop and every runner, one more set of conventions to teach, one more thing to keep current.

 So you pick something.
 You commit to it.
 You make sure it works on every laptop your team carries.
 And you keep adding to it as the system grows, because every new piece of infrastructure ships with a new playbook for whoever consumes it.